-The new way of identifying micro-organisms
+The new way of identifying micro-organisms and contaminants

 Micro-Organism Identifying Applications from the past

-How to obtain micro-organisms and matter without contaminating the sample.
+How to obtain micro-organisms and matter without contaminating the sample?

 Many forms of Data Points